NicolasMDuarte/NicolasMDuarte/README.md

 # Hi there! 👋
-My name is Nícolas, I studied IT at UNICAMP's Technical High School (COTUCA), and I love developing games.
+My name is Nícolas, I studied IT at UNICAMP Technical High School (COTUCA), and I love developing games.

 ### Languages and tools I've used:
   <div style="display: inline_block"><br>